mem48/geocompr/main.md

 ```

 The above result doesn't contain `epsg`.
-This is due the fact that no general method for conversion from `proj4string` to `epsg`.
+This is due the fact that no general method for conversion from `proj4string` to `epsg` exists.

 <!-- precision -->
 <!-- plots can be made -->